Has anyone ever said the old "you are what you eat" line in a half joking, half serious tone in response to your choice of food or meal size?

 - Mouth ulcers and sensitive teeth, as well as bad breath.

-- Digestive issues, especially heartburn, acid reflux, ulcers and gastritis.
+- Digestive issues, especially heartburn & acid reflux.

-- Issues with muscles such as leg cramps, muscle spams and pain.
+- Issues with muscles such as leg cramps, muscle spasms and pain.

-- Stiff and sore joints (including inflammation) is another discomfort you may experience.
+- Stiff and sore joints is another discomfort you may experience.